leonardovff/ethernet-networking-using-netkit/README.md

 # net-project-12
-Project of networking - 12
-Lab created using netkit
+Ethernet networking setup with routing using netkit lab.

 # To run
 1. create the paths of nodes